 - Algorithmic and statistical applications of networks.

+Verbose descriptions of my work can be found below.
 Numbers in the text below indicated references which are given at the bottom of the page.
+A video describing technical aspects of some of my recent work can be found here:

 Transportation networks entrusted with carrying flow of material between different parts of the network arise in a number of settings including the Internet (transporting information), the electrical grid, and road and rail networks.
 Such networks are described not just by the graph structure on vertices (such as servers or power plants) with edges representing valid connections, but also by edge weights arising through phenomenon such as congestion or geographical distance.
 My work in this area includes: